inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 }
 ```

 This is _fully generic_, and can be used with any recursive structure, not just the simple expression language used in this post.
-In the next post, I'll show how to use it to build an expression language for matching filesystem entities, with features like short-circuiting to minimize syscalls, arena allocation (as a flex), and, of course, many more execution graphs.
+In the next post, I'll show how to use `expand_and_collapse` to build an expression language for matching filesystem entities, with features like short-circuiting to minimize syscalls, arena allocation (as a flex), and, of course, many more execution graphs.

-# Computer Science Bullshit (feel free to skip)
+# Computer Science Implications

-If you have a background in data structures and algorithms, and if you looked closely at the implementation details of the above functions, you might recognize them as implementing a stack machine.
+If you have a background in data structures and algorithms, and if you looked closely at the implementation details of the above functions, you might recognize them as implementing stack machines.

-If you're familiar with Haskell and Recursion schemes, you might recognize this as a hylomorphism.
-If you don't know what the hell a hylomorphism is and are interested in learning, there's an [excellent blog post here](https://blog.sumtypeofway.com/posts/recursion-schemes-part-5.html):
+If you're familiar with Haskell and Recursion schemes, you might recognize `expand_and_collapse` as a hylomorphism.
+If you don't know what the hell a hylomorphism is and are interested in learning, there's an [excellent blog post here](https://blog.sumtypeofway.com/posts/recursion-schemes-part-5.html) that goes into some detail on the concept.

 There does appear to be a fundamental correspondence between stack machines and hylomorphisms.
 This is interesting, because these ideas arise in different corners of the computer science universe.
 That said, this isn't _that_ surprising, as both are descriptions of the same thing: recursion.